fuzzballb/UdacityRFlearningProject1/README.md

 ```

 ### buffer_size
-The experences of the agent are stored in a replay buffer.
+The experiences of the agent are stored in a replay buffer.
 This buffer is what is used in the learning process.
-The reason for using a buffer is to have a diverse set of experenses to learn from, so the agent doens't only learn one set of actions.
-Setting this buffer to high, will give the agent to much veried input and not move towards a policy [check if true].
+The reason for using a buffer is to have a diverse set of experiences to learn from, so the agent doens't only learn one set of actions.
+Setting this buffer to high, will give the agent to much varied input and not move towards a policy [check if true].
 Setting it to low, will still cause the agent to only learn a specific move.

 ### batch_size
 When sampling the replay buffer, we don't use the whole replay buffer at once. instead we sample a random subset.
 If it's to high (check) if it's to low, there is not enough information to learn from.

 ### gamma
-The amount in which you favour the imediate futrue reward apposed to distant future reward. setting this to a high number makes distant future reward more prominent, and setting it to a low value only makes the imediate future reward importent for the agent.
+The amount in which you favor the imemdiate future reward opposed to distant future reward. setting this to a high number makes distant future reward more prominent, and setting it to a low value only makes the immediate future reward important for the agent.

 ### TAU
-The learning process uses a local and a target network. the idea is dat the target network is based on actual future step information of the environment, and that the local network needs to be trained to guess the Q-values this target network predicts, based on the current state and action.
-The weights of the target network are adjusted by the weights that the local network has learnd.
-The amount of ajustment over time, is TAU.
-Setting this high will make the target network weights be overwitten sooner
+The learning process uses a local and a target network. the idea is that the target network is based on actual future step information of the environment, and that the local network needs to be trained to guess the Q-values this target network predicts, based on the current state and action.
+The weights of the target network are adjusted by the weights that the local network has learned.
+The amount of adjustment over time, is TAU.
+Setting this high will make the target network weights be overwritten sooner

 ### LR
-The Leraning rate is a parameter for the Neural Network optimizer, and specifies how big the jumps are during gradient decent.
-If the value is to high, it wel probebly overshoot the lowest value it is trying to find.
-If its to low, it will get stuck in al local optimum and not find the best value.
+The Learning rate is a parameter for the Neural Network optimizer, and specifies how big the jumps are during gradient decent.
+If the value is too high, it will probably overshoot the lowest value it is trying to find.
+If it's too low, it will get stuck in a local optimum and not find the best value.

 ### update_every
 We don't need to learn from every step in the environment, because we want to learn a general idea of what to do give random states.
-It we set this to high, we will generalize to much, if we set it to low we will overfit on very specific situations
+It we set this to high, we will generalize too much, if we set it to low we will overfit on very specific situations